Family Resource / Youth Services Centers (FRYSC)

 - Health service and referrals to community health and social agencies;

-- Employment counseling, training, and placement for youth;
+- Employment counseling, training, and placement for young people;

 - Summer and part-time job development for youths;